-In the event of a disaster, the aforementioned components are necessary to ensure the proper recovery of the computer resources.
-In addition, a disaster recovery plan should be tested to ensure that the plan is effective.
+Isothermal CC does not have a Disaster Recovery plan to ensure the resumption of computer systems during adverse circumstances.
+In the event of a disaster, there is no plan in place to determine how the computer systems will be restored.
+Isothermal CC would not be able to process financial transactions or student record information.
 Management should ensure that a written plan is developed and maintained in accordance with the overall framework for restoring critical information services in the event of a major failure.
 The disaster recovery plan should minimize the effect of disruptions.
-Procedures should require that the plan be reviewed and revised annually or when significant changes to the College's operations occur.

-Recommendation: South Piedmont CC should include all the aforementioned critical components in their plan and should test the plan at least on a yearly basis.
+Recommendation: Isothermal CC should develop a disaster recovery plan and test it on a yearly basis.